woutslakhorst/oas-ai-generator/README.md

 ## Migrations

-SQL migration scripts are located in the `migrations` directory.
+SQL migration scripts are embedded from the `assets/migrations` directory.
 The server applies them automatically on startup.